-Draw up a list of questions prior to the interview.
+Draw up a list of questions prior to the interview – open questions are best.
 You could even share your questions with your client prior to the event to help them prepare.
 Look at the structure of a typical case study (see below) to figure out what would be the best questions.
 In general, it goes something like this:

 First, please tell me a bit about your business.

 What was the challenge or problem you needed help with?

 Why did you decide to use our product/service?

 Were there any issues with first use or implementation?

 How did we help you with your challenge or problem?

 What were the results?
 Do you have any data you can share with us?